surveyjs/survey-library/docs/Getting-Started-The-Very-Basics.md

 </details>

 Uncomment the following (previously commented) code line that assigns an `onComplete` event handler:
 `//survey.onComplete.add(sendDataToServer);`

-Finally, you can find it useful to change the handling function name from 'sendDataToServer' to 'onCompleteHandler' since in the context of this tutorial, you do not send data to any server but just preview them in an alert message.
+Finally, you can find it useful to change the handling function name from 'sendDataToServer' to 'onCompleteHandler' since in the context of this tutorial, you do not send any data to a server but just preview them in an alert message.

 The webpage's result code looks as follows.